 OMC mobile yoga studio offers your group the ultimate booking flexibility.

-All OMC classes are designed for groups of 4 - 15 persons.
+All OMC classes are designed for groups of at least 8 persons.
 You choose the date, time, and location for your class and I do the rest.
-Each additional student is charged at a drop-in rate.
+Virtual classes are available.

 Choose a class time/creative space that works for your group.
 Arrive about 10 minutes before the class starts.
 Bring a water bottle for class.
 It’s best if you don’t eat a heavy meal for at least 1-2 hours prior to class time.
 You are welcome to bring a yoga mat and a towel, or you can rent from me.

 Clothing that is comfortable and suited for physical activity.
 Try to avoid clothing that may interfere with your practice and result in possible injury.

 WILL I BE ABLE TO DO ALL OF THE POSTURES?

 This is the most common misconception about yoga, one that prevents many people from ever starting.
 Yoga is not about how flexible you are; it is about a willingness for self-discovery.
 I use postures to explore body connection, breath awareness, and strengthen our physical bodies.
 Through this practice, you gradually build your awareness.

 WHAT IF I NEED TO TAKE A BREAK?

 You are encouraged to manage your self-care.
 You’ll be instructed on how to relax on your mat in a quiet and still manner so as not to disturb the other students’ practice.
 The first class is always an experience – try to take it as it comes and see where it leads.

 WHAT IF I HAVE HEALTH ISSUES?